How I Make Safe, Easy 5.7%+ Annual Returns Investing With One Of The UK’s Largest Peer to Peer Lenders! – RateSetter Review + ISA & Rolling Market

 You simply set the rate you are willing to accept, and wait until the market rate gets there.
 Or you accept the market rate and get a very quick investment.

-My Actual RateSetter Returns, Account Growth & Income
+My Actual RateSetter Returns, Account Growth & Income Charts

 The Obvious Investor – Easy-Info Table© – RateSetter Review

-Overall Rating*: (4.4 / 5) Who can invest: Estimated Return: 3.4% to 6.2%
+Overall Rating*: (4.4 / 5) Who can invest: Loan Currencies: £ Estimated Return: 3.4% to 6.5%

 Varies daily depending on account and market demand.

-RateSetter Advertised Average Rates for March:
+RateSetter Average rates for September:

-1 Year: 4.9%
+1 Year: 4.6%

-5 Year: 6.0%
+5 Year: 5.6%

-My Actual Return (Per Lender): 5.50% My Calculated XIRR 4.76% Risk Rating*: 2/10 - Medium Early Exit: Yes.
+5.70% My Calculated XIRR: 5.16% Risk Rating*: 2/10 - Medium Early Exit: Yes.